Mahmoud7Osman/rlpclib/README.md

 # CVenom
 <pre>
-Where The Simplicity Become Danger ...
+Where The Simplicity Become Dangerous ...
          A True Cross-Platform Malware Development Kit

 </pre>